How to Get Into MIT: Admission Requirements & Tips

 Seek The Help of An Admissions Consultant

-An admissions expert can help you with every facet of your application and edit it to perfection before submission.
+An expert can help you with every facet of your MIT application and edit it to perfection before submission.
 You can have an expert look over a particular part of your application or have them examine the entire application with a fine-tooth comb.

 MIT Admission FAQs